 They don't care that there's no one at the actual rally because on some level, everyone at InfoWars has to know that in a sane world, no one would show up at their rallies.

-Nine people showing up to send them off in Austin is more than they deserve based on their credibility, work ethic, and integrity.
+Nine people showing up to send them off in Austin is more than they deserve, based on their credibility, work ethic, and integrity.

-This is the same dynamic at the DC rally.
+Indeed, this is the same dynamic at the DC rally.

 The turnout is a disaster if you're looking at it as a sincere attempt at a political rally.